Leslie Dole, 1942-2012. You are missed. May your webpage cary your light into the future.

 Personal Certifications & Affiliations:

-Professional Association of Diving Instructors ( PADI), Divemaster & Master Diver NSS CDS
+Professional Association of Diving Instructors ( PADI), Divemaster & Master Diver

 National Speleological Society Certified Cave Diver